How I Revamped an Inefficient Editorial and Tripled Output

 Understanding the Workflow Challenges

-To find out why Contentstack slowed down editors, the product manager and I interviewed each of the seven editors individually.
-We asked them to walk us through their use of the legacy CMS and the new platform.
-We wanted to know what they liked about each and where they faced challenges.
+The product manager and I met with each of the seven editors to discuss their experiences with the old and new platforms.
+We wanted to know what they liked about each CMS and where they faced challenges.

-We examined their workflows and took their feedback into account to help us identify pain points.
-Editors wanted quick access to deal details, fewer steps to view past posts, and a dashboard layout that matched their workflow.
+We examined their workflows and feedback and identified these pain points: editors wanted quick access to deal details, fewer steps to view past posts, and a dashboard layout that matched their workflow.

 “There are so many steps for simple tasks”